 The other statistics files of the soil model will be written as usual, however: the valid input for balances are the statistical files of the surface routing model.
 Again: the direct runoff from soil model is NOT valid for balancing when surface routing is used, since it contains the surface storage of the silting up model.
 The surface routing model fits between the soil model and the (optional) translation/retention of the surface runoff and interflow using two single linear reservoir cascades.
 Surface runoff on a cell will only count as surface runoff for the statistics, if the cell is a valid river cell.
 All other cells will store the routed surface runoff for further routing until a river cell is reached.
 This implies the presence of a river network grid with at least on valid river cell per subbasin, otherwise no surface runoff will leave the subbasin at all.
 Interflow and baseflow are transferred untouched to the discharge routing module, so these two statistic files will be identical.

-The resulting total runoff QG'SR is calculated as the sum of the routed surface runoff QD'SR (optionally transformed by the single linear reservoir [SLR] cascade), QI'SR (as well optionally transformed by a SLR-cascade), and QB'SR. As described in the overview, this reservoir cascade can be virtually disabled by setting all cells in the flow time grid to 1 (so only one flow time zone will be created) and setting the single linear reservoir cascade off for one flow component only.
+The resulting total runoff $QG'{SR}$ is calculated as the sum of the routed surface runoff $QD'{SR}$ (optionally transformed by the single linear reservoir [SLR] cascade), $QI'{SR}$ (as well optionally transformed by a SLR-cascade), and $QB'{SR}$ .
+As described in the overview, this reservoir cascade can be virtually disabled by setting all cells in the flow time grid to 1 (so only one flow time zone will be created) and setting the single linear reservoir recession constants for direct and/or interflow to a very small value.
+It is not possible to switch the reservoir cascade off for one flow component only.
 However, the direct runoff will enter the reservoir cascade only when it is routed on the surface and reaches a river cell.
 Thus, the effect of the reservoir cascade is rather small if there are only a few river cells at the outlet of the sub-catchments.